theupshift/chrdev/about.md

 and other  projects, most of the code can be found on my [github profile](https://github.com/christian-fei)

+and I read a lot, here all [my full pocket reading history](/pocket/)

 ## projects

 coding all kinds of tech fields that bring value to me, read IoT, Crypto, bots, apps, cli utilities, automation of all kinds.